-A new place for discovery, exploration, and play is taking form, right across from the Jewish Museum Berlin: The ANOHA children's world will open to young visitors of preschool and grade-school age soon.
+A new place for discovery, exploration, and play has taken form, right across from the Jewish Museum Berlin: The ANOHA children's world opened to young visitors of preschool and grade-school age on 27 June 2021.

 The story of Noah's ark from the Torah takes center stage at the children's museum.
 According to tradition, the ark was an enormous boat that Noah used to save his family and all of the animal species from the flood.
 More than 150 animals are gathered in the heart of the ANOHA children's world – a gigantic round ark made of wood, designed by the American firm Olson Kundig Architecture and Design.

-Using stories of the creation, flood, and new beginnings that appear in various religions, we want to encourage our youngest guests to think about respectful the respectful coexistence of people, animals, and nature, and to embolden them to take action toward a diverse and better world.
+Using stories of the creation, flood, and new beginnings that appear in various religions, we want to encourage our youngest guests to think about the respectful coexistence of people, animals, and nature, and to embolden them to take action toward a diverse and better world.

 In the Ark